FAQs

 • Do you take commissions?

-Yes, However I am very selective on what commissions I spend time on.
+Yes, however I am very selective on what commissions I spend time on.
 I try to keep my work consistent with my style to create a fluent body of work.
-Most of my time is spent on growing my body of work to display at exhibitions.
-Check out my Book Online section to book a commission piece today.
+I welcome your inquiry about a commissioned piece through the CONNECT link.

 • What kind of supplies do you use?